CrewHRM/CrewHRM/readme.txt

 1. Get a birds-eye view of the entire recruitment process from the dashboard
 2. Beautiful-looking job detail and listing page templates
-3. Intuitive calendar to view all your schedules.
+3. Use the Intuitive calendar to view all your schedules.
 4. Communicate with the candidate right from the dashboard.
 5. Dynamic candidate profile.

 == Frequently Asked Questions ==

 = Do you offer a whitelabeling feature? =
-Yes, we offer a whitelable setting on the Pro version of the plugin to easily change the name and images.
+Yes, we offer a whitelable setting on the Pro version of the plugin to change the name and images easily.
 If you prefer to use the free version only, you can change the name using translation plugins like Loco Translate or the Say What plugin.

 = Can I customize the plugin? =
 Yes, as Crew HRM is offered under the GPL license, you can modify it any way you like.
 There is no restriction at all.
 But please remember that we do not offer support on customized plugins.